Ol Doinyo Lengai: General appearance of lava flows

-Lavas erupted by Ol Doinyo Lengai initially have brown or black colours, but within days to hours become white like snow.
+Lavas erupted by Ol Doinyo Lengai initially have brown or black colors, but within days to hours become white like snow.
 The lavas of Ol Doinyo Lengai have temperatures of 540–593 C; they are so cold that during the day they look like mudflows or oil and glow only during the night.
-They are highly fluid (reaching flow speeds of 1–5 m/s, making them the most liquid known magmas) and form short (few tens of metres) and thin (few centimetres thick) lava flows.
+They are highly fluid (reaching flow speeds of 1–5 m/s, making them the most liquid of all known lavas, and form short (few tens of meters) and thin (few centimeters thick) lava flows.
 More viscous flows containing silicic rocks have also been observed, for example during the 1993 eruption.

 Hazards

 Potential threats from Ol Doinyo Lengai eruptions are scarcely established.
-Threats from eruptions at Ol Doinyo Lengai include lahars, landslides, lava flows, pyroclastic flows, volcanic bombs, volcanic gas and volcanic ash fall.
+Threats from eruptions at Ol Doinyo Lengai include lahars, landslides, lava flows, pyroclastic flows, volcanic bombs, volcanic gas, and volcanic ash fall.
 Beginning in 2016, the volcano is being monitored by a seismometer and GNSS stations.

 Climate and vegetation

 Vegetation in the area consists mostly of grassland, which reaches an elevation of 1750 m above sea level.
-Volcanic ash from Ol Doinyo Lengai influences the surrounding landscape, favouring the growth of nutrient-rich plants.
+Volcanic ash from Ol Doinyo Lengai influences the surrounding landscape, favoring the growth of nutrient-rich plants.
 Precipitation falls during two wet seasons in March–May and October–December.

+Popular culture

+The volcano is mentioned in the prominent Bengali author Bibhutibhushan Bandyopadhyay's adventure novel named Chander Pahar (Mountain of the Moon) published in 1937.
+In the novel, this previously thought to be Dormant Volcano suddenly starts erupting violently, and destroys miles of forest all around it, gravely endangering the two protagonists who run for their lives.